CrimsonScholar/metview/NOTES.md

 Normally I would separate the Qt and non-Qt elements of a repository as separate Python packages, each with their own limited APIs.
 For the sake of simplificity for this test, `_restapi` can be considered a separate Python package.

+# Disclaimer
+## Git Commits
+Normally I squash all or most of my commits and move the commit messages into a combined git note.
+But for the sake of this assessment I thought showing the commits might be nice to show.